Reflections on Esther 1-10

 Esther had a position of privilege.
 She could have used that position to shield herself, allowing it to separate her from her Jewish community and hoping it kept her safe.
 Instead, urged by Mordecai and supported by the community in prayer, she chose to wield her privilege on behalf of the vulnerable.
 While we may not be queens of empires, we are all given positions and relationships where we have influence.
 Using our voices for justice in these places of influence is the work of advocacy.

 Written by Laura Hornby, We Welcome Community Liaison for South Carolina.
-This post accompanies our advocacy guide, The Everyday Guide to Change the World: Engage Democracy Like a Pro.
-You can preorder a copy of the FREE guide here.
+This post is part of our Advocacy in Scripture series and accompanies our advocacy guide, The Everyday Guide to Change the World: Engage Democracy Like a Pro.
+You can download a free copy of the guide here.